Listing documentation and process

 • Operating and financial review and prospects.

-In addition, with respect to financial information, the prospectus should also include audited historical financial statements, including balance sheets for the latest three financial years.
+In addition, with respect to financial information, the prospectus should also include audited historical financial statements, including balance sheets for the latest three financial years1.
 Pro forma financial statements may be required in the case of a recent material merger or acquisition.
 The pro forma financial statements must be prepared in a manner consistent with the accounting policies adopted by the issuer in its last or next financial statements.

 For an issuer incorporated in an EEA Member State, the financial statements should generally be prepared under the relevant EEA Member State's national accounting standards or IFRS.
 For a third country issuer, the financial statements should be prepared either: